Mridini31/Customer-segmentation/README.md

-# Customer Segmentation using K-Means, Hierarchical Clustering, and RFM Analysis
+# E-commerce Customer Segmentation & Marketing Insights Tool

 ## 📑 About the Project

-This project is a customer analytics tool designed for e-commerce platforms.
-It uses machine learning clustering techniques to segment customers based on purchasing behavior.
+This project is a data-driven customer analytics tool designed for e-commerce platforms.
+It applies machine learning clustering techniques to segment customers based on purchasing behavior and transaction patterns.

-The system identifies groups such as high-value customers, frequent buyers, and at-risk customers, helping merchants understand their audience and design targeted marketing strategies.
+The goal of the system is to help online merchants better understand their customers and make data-informed marketing decisions.
+By identifying behavioral segments such as high-value customers, frequent buyers, and at-risk customers, businesses can personalize marketing strategies, improve retention, and optimize sales campaigns.

+The project demonstrates how machine learning and data analytics can support SaaS-based e-commerce platforms by providing actionable insights into customer behavior.

 ---